nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Groupmates are sorted alphabetically by name.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 You can use the contacts feature in CoLAB to store more information about a groupmate.
-Once the contact has been added, you can then easily find the contact by using the `fincC` command to search for their name.
+Once the contact has been added, you can then easily find the contact by using the `findC` command to search for their name.
 </div>

 ##### Adding a Groupmate to a Project: `addG`